nptscot/nptscot.github.io/manual/index.md

 #### Estimated traffic volume

 The traffic volume layer visualises modelled traffic levels for roads on which cycling is permitted.
-The primary source of input data for major roads is the Department for Transport (DfT) road traffic statistics, which primarily cover major roads and which are publicly available at [roadtraffic.dft.gov.uk](https://roadtraffic.dft.gov.uk).
+The primary source of input data for major roads is the Department for Transport (DfT) road traffic statistics, which primarily cover major roads and are publicly available at [roadtraffic.dft.gov.uk](https://roadtraffic.dft.gov.uk).

 To estimate motor traffic on roads for which data is lacking, we developed a model that uses [centrality](https://en.wikipedia.org/wiki/Centrality) (a measure of how central segments are to the road network), population density, and employment density to estimate average annual daily traffic (AADT).
 For specific low-speed environments, such as service roads and car parks, a 10 mph speed assumption is applied in the model.

 The model was trained and validated using real-world traffic count data from a selection of 20 mph residential roads in Edinburgh to ensure its accuracy.
-The outputs are categorised into bands that correspond to the guidance in the [Cycling by Design document](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68), with the following ranges: 0-999, 1000-1,999, 2000-2,999, 3000-3,999, and 4,000+ AADT.
+The outputs are categorised into bands that correspond to the guidance in the [Cycling by Design document](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68), with the following ranges: 0-999, 1,000-1,999, 2,000-3,999, and 4,000+ AADT.

 Due to limitations in the size of the training dataset and the quality of the input datasets representing the road network, the model may not accurately predict traffic volumes for all roads and should be interpreted accordingly.
 Traffic volumes vary over yearly, monthly, weekly, and daily timescales based on a range of factors, so users should defer to recent traffic counts or local knowledge where available.